 The challenges the charity faced were significant — lack of awareness and confusion about their core work, especially in younger people.
 They urgently needed to reach a younger and more ethnically mixed group to save lives, whilst raising awareness, raising funds and attracting more volunteers.

 The new approach simply emphasises what they do: find matches that will save lives.
-Everything the charity now does, from its linked-letter logo to its graphic style and copywriting, emphasises ‘matching' so that no-one will ever be confused by what they do from now on.
+Everything the charity now does, from its linked-letter logo to its graphic style and copywriting, emphasises ‘matching' so that no-one will ever be confused again by what they do.

-From mugs to T-shirts and websites, and using real people at all times, this is a scheme that's determined to push Anthony Nolan back into the public consciousness.
-And it purposely avoids the colours, cues and clichΓ©s of the sector in order to stand out.
+From mugs to running vests and advertising styles, using real people at all times, this is a scheme that's determined to push Anthony Nolan back into the public consciousness.
+And it purposely avoids the expected colours, cues and clichés of the sector in order to stand out.